g-milligan/gulp-templates/README.md

 # New gulp project Setup

 - Run "gulpinit" in your command line.
-From here, the shell script will tell you what you need to know.
+From here, the shell script will tell you what you need to know and help you create the new project from the chosen template.